PythonCharmers/CoursePreparation/what_to_expect.md

 ## Questions?

 You are welcome to contact us if you have any questions prior to your training course.
+You are also welcome to send us sample datasets or details of specific problems that you would like us to look at in advance.
+We can then either try to incorporate these into the training course or answer your questions personally.

 You can reach us at <help@pythoncharmers.com>.

-You are also welcome to send us sample datasets or specific problems that you would like us to look at in advance.
-We can either incorporate these into the training course or answer your questions personally if you wish.

 We look forward to seeing you soon!